Select Page

 Georgia Power has 2.6 million customers.
 Every three years, they have to get their rates approved by the Georgia Public Service Commission (PSC).
 As a regulated monopoly, Georgia Power cannot raise its rates without the approval of five elected Public Service Commissioners.

-In December 2019, Georgia Public Service Commissioners voted to raise the cost of your monthly power bill, giving Georgia Power an additional $1.8 billion over the next three years.
+Starting in December 2019, the Georgia Public Service Commissioners voted to raise the cost of your monthly power bill, giving Georgia Power an additional $1.8 billion over the next three years.

 Georgia Power had originally requested a $2.2 billion rate hike, and to raise customers’ monthly basic service charge from $10 a month to $18.95 a month.
 The company claimed it needed more money to deal with growing expenses, like the cost of repairs after storms like Hurricane Michael in 2018 and dealing with toxic coal ash ponds that are threatening communities with coal plants around the state.